ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 See [docs/testing.md](testing.md) for the consolidated checklist used in CI.

+### Monetization amounts

+Tips and subscriptions now store their amounts as fixed-precision minor units (1e-8 of the major currency) to avoid floating point drift in both the JSON store and Postgres.
+Operators should continue to send human-readable decimal numbers such as `4.99` or `0.00000025` in API requests—values with more than eight fractional digits are rejected.
+When seeding data or editing snapshots manually, preserve the decimal string form to keep the minor-unit representation consistent.

 ## Recording retention and object storage

 Stopping a stream now generates a recording entry that captures the session metadata, playback manifests, and retention window.
 Creators can publish the VOD when it is ready, delete it entirely, or export smaller highlight clips via the REST API or the control centre.
 Configure how long recordings should be kept—both before and after publication—and where the underlying artefacts live using the flags and environment variables below: